jbrodriguez/react-native-android-sqlite/README.md

 - exec

 ### Init
-The database must be initialized before any other call
+The database must be initialized before any other call takes place

 ```js
 var sqlite = require('react-native-android-sqlite')